 Tracey Emin on her 40-year relationship with Edvard Munch

-In this highly personal piece Tracey Emin discusses her lifelong ‘friend in art’, Edvard Munch, and tells us more about the creation of the joint exhibition The Loneliness of the Soul at the Royal Academy of Arts, supported by Art Fund.
+Tracey Emin discusses her lifelong 'friend in art', Edvard Munch, and their joint exhibition at London's Royal Academy of Arts, The Loneliness of the Soul, supported by Art Fund.

 When I was about 17, I really became aware of Munch.
 I realised he was different from the other Expressionists.
 In fact, he wasn’t really an Expressionist; he was more of a Jungian emotionalist.
 He made art about emotion, not about expression, and that was very different.